Ezequiel Duran Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 19th in MLB.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Rays' 3.54 team ERA ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.53).

-- The Rays give up the eighth-fewest home runs in baseball (63 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (66 total, one per game).

-- The Rays will look to Glasnow (0-0) in his third start this season.
+- The Rays will send Bradley (4-2) out for his eighth start of the season.
+He is 4-2 with a 3.60 ERA and 48 strikeouts through 35 2/3 innings pitched.

-- The righty last appeared on Saturday against the Boston Red Sox, when he tossed 5 1/3 innings, allowing one earned run while giving up four hits.
+- The righty's last appearance came on Sunday against the Boston Red Sox, when he threw five innings, surrendering two earned runs while allowing six hits.

+- In seven games this season, the 22-year-old has amassed a 3.60 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.